spsguru/FLH-emergency-operations-center/Wiki/Upgrade.md

   1. Navigate to the "Site Contents" page of the TEOC Sharepoint site.

-  1. Click on "Settings" for "TEOC-IncidentTransaction" list.
+  1. Click on "Settings" for "FLHEOC-IncidentTransaction" list.

   ![List Settings](./Images/Listsettings.png)